History of labour law in the United Kingdom: Conservative government

 From 1979, the UK's Conservative government took a strongly sceptical policy to all forms of labour law and regulation.
 It opted out of the Social Chapter.
-This approached mirrored the policy trend of the 1980s, where ten major acts reduced the power of trade unions.
+This approach mirrored the policy trend of the 1980s, where ten major acts reduced the power of trade unions.
 Reforms to the internal structure of unions mandated that representatives be elected and a ballot is taken before a strike, that no worker could strike in sympathetic secondary action with workers with a different employer, and that employers could not run a closed shop system of requiring all workers to join the recognised union.

 New Labour

 In 1997 the new Labour government brought the UK into the EU's Social Chapter, which has served as the source for most reform in UK law since that time.
 The National Minimum Wage Act 1998 established a country-wide minimum wage, but did not attempt to reinvigorate the Wage Board system.
 The Employment Relations Act 1999 introduced a 60-page procedure requiring employers to compulsorily recognise and bargain with a union, though union membership remained at a steady 30 per cent level.
 While the UK retains essentially the same legal framework as evolved through the 1980s, globalisation, Europeanisation and increased success in workplace participation models ensure further change will follow.